Q-back/MyClineRules/Rules/how_to_commit.md

 # how_to_commit.md
-Do the work user asked for, but bear in mind you should (eventually) reasonably split your work to multiple commits.
+Do the work operator asked for, but bear in mind you should (eventually) reasonably split your work to multiple commits.

 Don't do many unrelated changes at once, instead use